-- In the case of carbon discs where certain sizes are mandated by the regulations, at least one set of each mandated size plus sufficient brake pads for that size must be included. - a) Each brake supplier must deliver to the Organiser a list of the items available in their package, with individual prices and identification notes. - Prices must comply with a "reasonable market value" standard, as determined by the Organiser. - Identification notes must be as requested and approved by the Technical Director to enable him to identify permitted components (eg. drawings and/or a table of parts markings showing the main dimensions, weight and and features corresponding to each marked part).
+- In the case of carbon discs where certain sizes are mandated by the regulations, at least one set of each mandated size plus sufficient brake pads for that size must be included. - a) Each brake supplier must deliver to the Organiser a list of the items available in their package, with individual prices and identification notes. - Prices must comply with a "reasonable market value" standard, as determined by the Organiser. - Identification notes must be as requested and approved by the Technical Director to enable him/her to identify permitted components (eg. drawings and/or a table of parts markings showing the main dimensions, weight and and features corresponding to each marked part).
 Such identification notes will be strictly confidential, for use of the Technical Director and not published. - The deadline for submission of this information is 7 days after the conclusion of the final MotoGP pre-season test.

-- different specification master cylinders

-- different compound carbon disc material

-- different disc carriers for mounting to various wheel/motorcycle brands
+- b) Different versions of the same part may be listed for the teams to choose from.
+All versions must be shown on the parts package list, including but not limited to the examples below: - different specification master cylinders - different compound carbon disc material - different disc carriers for mounting to various wheel/motorcycle brands